ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 }

-// say we have HashSet s, we can iterate over it's elements for (int i: s) {
+// say we have HashSet s, we can iterate over it's elements
+// this for syntax is supported by implementing Iterable<T>
+for (int i: s) {
     System.out.println(i);
 }